Name Dr Duygu Çamurcuoğlu, ACR, FIIC

 -Communicating conservation to public and to local communities who particularly live around heritage sites.
 Working with public to create a deep understanding and interest for conservation.
 Teaching conservation (practical and theory) in all levels.

--Competent on translating archaeology and conservation literature between English and Turkish.
+- Competent on translating literature between English and Turkish.

 International memberships of professional bodies